squat/kilo/docs/kg.md

       --port int                       The port over which WireGuard peers should communicate. (default 51820) --prioritise-private-addresses   Prefer to assign a private IP address to the node's endpoint.
+      --resync-period duration         How often should the Kilo controllers reconcile? (default 30s) --service-cidr strings           The service CIDR for the Kubernetes cluster.
+Can be provided optionally to avoid masquerading packets sent to service IPs.
+Can be specified multiple times.
-      --resync-period duration         How often should the Kilo controllers reconcile? (default 30s) --subnet string                  CIDR from which to allocate addresses for WireGuard interfaces. (default "10.4.0.0/16")
+      --subnet string                  CIDR from which to allocate addresses for WireGuard interfaces. (default "10.4.0.0/16")
       --topology-label string          Kubernetes node label used to group nodes into logical locations. (default "topology.kubernetes.io/region")
       --version                        Print version and exit